szn-cs/rust-practice/docs/notes.md

     - O(log n) heapify down (doens't require entire tree heapify).
     - important to preserve complete binary tree property.
     - heap sort: delete elements and place them in the freed cell will result in sorted elements.
+- for a sharable type to be sync it has to be send.
+Rules: if variable can be mutably referenced (& ops like move ownership, drop, mutate) from a thread other than the creating one => Send; If for a variable is allowed to make immutable parallel access from several threads => Sync. https://www.youtube.com/watch?v=eRxqX5_UxaY
+- &mut T isn't allowed to be aliased.
+- variane := defines mechanism to devise wether one type can be downgraded into another, taking into account lifetimes of the parameters, with relations of subtypes.
+    - It defines which lifetimes can be downgraded in place of arguemnts or upgraded for return parameters in functions for example.